datavis-online/datavis-online.github.io/organisation.md

 # Course Description

-This online course aims to equip participants with the skills to use visualisation to uncover insight, to improve question answering, information discovery, to support informed decision-making and the creation of value from data.
+This online course aims to equip participants with the skills to use visualisation to create insight, to improve question-answering, information discovery, to support informed decision-making and to create value from data.

 The course is **NOT**
 * about creating dashboards,
 * a [D3](https://d3js.org), [Leaflet](https://leafletjs.com), [GGplot](https://ggplot2.tidyverse.org) or other visualisation library programming course,
 * a Tableau, PowerBI, SAS or other commercial visualisation tool course.